cid-doc/cid-doc.github.io/README.md

     $ tar -xzf cid-1.1.2.tar.gz
     $ sudo cid-1.1.2/INSTALL.sh

-**Note 1:** Run `./INSTALL.sh uninstall` to uninstall the program files from the same version of the package.
+>**Note:** Run `sudo cid-1.1.2/INSTALL.sh uninstall` to uninstall the program files from the same version of the package.

+### Ubuntu and derivatives <a name="Ubuntu" />
-**Note 2:** In **Ubuntu** and its derivations it is possible to install the CID through packages available in the *PPA* repository.
-These packages contain the requirements marked as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:
+In *Ubuntu* and its derivations it is possible to install the CID through packages available in the *PPA* repository.
+These packages contain the [requirements](#Requiriments) marked as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:

     # add-apt-repository ppa:emoraes25/cid
     # apt update